Disclaimer: I don't own any characters except some random extras; everything else is Marvel's only.

 The boy closed his eyes.
 The memory of the pain of those past beatings, over his hateful name, became mixed with the pain of a more recent beating.
 Once more he was pleased it was summer.
 He could spend the entire night away and thus avoid meeting Pa in the morning, as he woke up.
 Pa always woke up early, and would be mad if he wasn't getting up already.
 Only, it was very hard to wake up before Pa.
 Very hard indeed.
 He wished it could be summer all year round.

-He had only half wished for an eternal summer, when the sun came bouncing up in the sky.
+It seemed like he had just half wished for an eternal summer, when the sun came bouncing up in the sky.
 The boy, eyes still closed, tried to ignore it and will it away; but the sun was already too high and the corn stalks offered no protection.
 Finally, he gave up his slumber and got up, stretching lazily.

 The day had already grown hot, despite being late summer, the days slowly shrinking.
 Scratching his head vigorously, the boy headed away from the shadowless field and wandered into the coolly shaded apple tree orchard.
 He ate a few apples to appease his growling stomach and threw stones at a couple dogs that came barking warnings at his intrusion.
 Sharp eyes and a steady hand soon chased the orchard keeper's dogs away and, feeling good with himself, he went straight for the big house.
 No sense in lingering behind to be caught by the dumb apple keeper.

 It was a bit late in the morning, but he hoped to spot pretty Rose around the house so he got down to do his chore, tending to the garden, in the areas he knew offered a better chance of catching a glimpse of her.
 He whistled some mismatched melody as he plucked weeds out of the flower beds, always keeping an eye out for the house girl's red hair.